Fall Fish Migration

 Don’t forget those tasty flounder, but make sure you get out on a flounder trip before November.
 Flounder fishing is closed in November to protect the fish from their fall migration into the Gulf to spawn.
 Before November, you can find them assembled in the passes and channels leading to the Gulf.
 If you can locate some bull minnows, the flounder can’t resist them.
 Otherwise, toss quarter-ounce jigs with a plastic grub along the bottom to get a reaction strike.
 Anglers are allowed to keep five flounder with a minimum length of 14 inches.

 As the water temperature cools, speckled trout and redfish will move out to the flats to feed on the shrimp and baitfish, starting a transition that will take them into Alabama’s estuaries and rivers.
+Known as "Red October," this month is the most profitable time of year to target reds as large schools move inshore.
+Try to land an Alabama Inshore Slam by reeling in speckled trout, redfish, and flounder in one outing.

 Whiting and pompano go on a feeding frenzy for those who love to catch fish in the surf when the water temperature drops only a few degrees.
 Sand fleas, ghost shrimp, peeled fresh-dead shrimp, and fish bites are your best bait for those species.
 Local bait shops will have the equipment you need to find the sand fleas and suction pumps to slurp the ghost shrimp out of the surf line.
 Small hooks and light lines almost always result in more bites.

-Fall is also an excellent time for a multi-day trip into the Gulf to catch blackfin, yellowfin tuna, and possibly a swordfish.
+Fall is also an excellent time for a multi-day fishing trip into the Gulf to catch blackfin, yellowfin tuna, and possibly a swordfish.
 Unless you are fishing on a licensed charter boat, you will need the proper fishing license if you fish from the pier, surf, or personal boat.
 Charter boats will have you covered.